 - Avoid any home remedies that contain lead.

-If you’re pregnant, make sure to avoid exposure to lead, since you can pass it along to your unborn child.
+If you’re pregnant, make sure to avoid exposure to lead, since it can affect fetal development.

 You are not able to see, smell, or taste lead in tap water.
 The only way to know if you have your water tested.
 You can call the Safe Drinking Water Hotline at 1-800-426-4791 to find out if your water needs to be tested.